ahijevyc/cutoffs_and_troughs/README.md

 - Location of verification/truth data:
    - `/glade/u/home/klupo/work_new/postdoc/kasugaEA21/version9/HGT_500mb/*f000*`
 -	Location of UFS model output data:
+    -	`CASESDIR=/glade/campaign/mmm/parc/mwong/ufs-mrw`
+       - `DDIRS=$CASESDIR/??????????.F$FLEN.C768`
-    - `/glade/campaign/mmm/parc/mwong/ufs-mrw/2019102206.F240.C768`
+       - `DDIRS=$CASESDIR/E??????????.p??.F$FLEN.C768` (ensemble)
 ### scripts
-   - `/glade/scratch/klupo/interpinterp_ufs_output.csh`
-      - Adapted version of Craig’s tile stitching code.
-      - Note changes to “top_dir”, “storage”, and the command line arg “infhr” to allow these forecast hours to be stitched in parallel
-      - The storage directory is later used by the feature ID/tracking code
    -	`driver_IdentifyFeatures_cases.csh`
-      -	Submit each itime and fhour as a batch job to casper to identify features.
-The end result of running this script is a list of .dat files for each initial time and forecast hour (41 x itimes; 0, 6, 12,…,240)
+      -	Identify features.
+The end result of running this script is a list of .dat files for each initial time and forecast hour (41 x itimes; 0, 6,…,240)
+    	- For each case, forecast length, and forecast hour
         - `run_IdentifyFeatures_cases.csh`
-        -	Submitted by driver script, receives year, month, fhour information from the driver.
+        -	Receives DDIR, FHOUR, and FLEN from the driver.
-        -	For each itime and fhour, `identification_algorithm_globe_cases` is submitted and executed with command line arguments setting the output file, search radii, slope ratio threshold, and other parameters
+        -	Run `identification_algorithm_globe_cases` with command line arguments setting the output file, search radii, slope ratio threshold, and other parameters.
           -	identification_algorithm_global_noDisambigSteps_cases.f90
             -	This Fortran code identifies “cutoff lows” and “preexisting troughs”.
             -	Refer to comments in the code for documentation.
 Also see Lupo et al. (2023) and Kasuga et al. (2021)